red-collar-official/flutter_kore/packages/umvvm/doc/interactor.md

 }
 ```

-There is also ability to execute code in synced queue - meaning that if there are currently running operations - new code will be executed after all previous operations comleted - otherwise operation will be executed instantly
+There is also the ability to execute code in a synchronized queue—meaning that if there are currently running operations, new code will be executed after all previous operations complete; otherwise, the operation will be executed instantly.

-By default if interactor is disposed all pending operation are discarded, but it can be changed with <b>discardOnDispose</b> flag
-Also you can provide optional timeout for this operation
+By default, if an interactor is disposed, all pending operations are discarded, but this can be changed with the `discardOnDispose` flag.
+Also, you can provide an optional timeout for this operation.

 ```dart
 @basicInstance